KareemOye/USB_POWER_SUPPLY_PCB/README.md

 The divider is now 100 kΩ / 24.9 kΩ against a 1.0 V reference, putting the output at 5.02 V.

-The board has already been fully designed and routed in KiCad the only steps left are ordering parts, assembing and testing.
+The board has already been designed and routed in KiCad, so the remaining steps are ordering parts, assembly and testing.

-Once the secound board is assembled and ready I'll compare the two boards on efficiency, output ripple and temperature
+Once the second board is assembled and ready I'll compare the two boards on efficiency, output ripple and temperature.

 <img src="https://github.com/KareemOye/USB_POWER_SUPPLY_PCB/blob/main/v02%20(in%20progress)%20/USBPOWER_V02_SCHEMATIC.png?raw=true">